 Serving Youth in our Community

-EBAYC’s family and student counseling partnerships with Grant Union High School, Luther Burbank High School and Hiram Johnson High School, along with our newest partnership with Grant Valley High School, have made a tremendous impact on the community.
-In addition to providing counseling services at these high schools, we have also implemented our hallmark Street Team case management approach, working with youth on court-ordered probation.
+EBAYC’s family and student counseling partnerships with Grant Union High School, Luther Burbank High School and Hiram Johnson High School, along with our newest partnership with Valley High School, have made a tremendous impact on the community.
+In addition to providing counseling services at these high schools, we have also implemented our hallmark Street Team case management approach, working with youth on court-ordered probation to envision brighter futures.

 South East Asian Youth in Action Summit

-In response to the lack of safe, supportive spaces for South East Asian youth to connect with each other, EBAYC also coordinates an annual youth summit for Southeast Asian youth at Sacramento State in collaboration with its Admission and Outreach Department.
-In its fourth year, the South East Asian Youth Summit focuses on youth development, college and career readiness, exposure to a college campus and an opportunity for young individuals to connect with others that share similar cultural and personal experiences.
+In response to the lack of safe, supportive spaces for South East Asian youth to connect with each other, EBAYC coordinates an annual youth summit for Southeast Asian youth at Sacramento State University in collaboration with its Admission and Outreach Department.
+Founded in 2015, the South East Asian Youth Summit focuses on youth development, college and career readiness, exposure to a college campus and an opportunity for young individuals to connect with others that share similar cultural and personal experiences.
 The summit includes youth from all of our partner high schools and serves over 200 young people.